 The FDA has advised that medical professionals not use pioglitazone in patients who have active bladder cancer.
 The FDA has also recommended that pioglitazone be used carefully in patients who have a history of bladder cancer.
 Overall, the benefits of blood sugar control with Actos or other pioglitazone medications must be weighed against the indefinite and possible risks for cancer returning.

 As a patient, you trust that the medications prescribed to you are safe and will not cause you further harm.
 Unfortunately, doctors can even be deceived by drug manufacturers who fail to conduct thorough tests and who neglect to identify all potential side effects before a drug is put on the market.
 If you or someone you care about has bladder cancer and was or is taking Actos or another pioglitazone-containing drug, it is probably prudent to investigate the merits of a possible hazardous drug claim.
-At Blume Forte, our New Jersey bladder cancer lawyers have years of experience evaluating pharmaceutical defect claims.
+At Blume Forte, our New Jersey drug injury lawyers have years of experience evaluating pharmaceutical defect claims.
 For more information and a no-cost consultation, please call (973) 635-5400.

 An attorney client relationship is not established by submitting this initial contact information to our office.